GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### W​henever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent.
+> ### I make mistakes because I’m always operating at my limit.
+If I only stay in comfortable territory all the time, that’s not so much fun.
 >
-> ~ *Martin Fowler*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts